torvalds/linux/Documentation/filesystems/fscrypt.rst

 the kernel configuration, and specify the "inlinecrypt" mount option when mounting the filesystem.

-Note that the "inlinecrypt" mount option just specifies to use inline encryption when possible; it doesn't force its use.  fscrypt will still fall back to using the kernel crypto API on files where the inline encryption hardware doesn't have the needed crypto capabilities
+Analte that the "inlinecrypt" mount option just specifies to use inline encryption when possible; it doesn't force its use.  fscrypt will still fall back to using the kernel crypto API on files where the inline encryption hardware doesn't have the needed crypto capabilities